NHSDigital/nhs-notify-web-cms/docs/pages/pricing-and-commercial/pricing.md

 Find out about [charges and how to pay]({% link pages/pricing-and-commercial/charges-and-how-to-pay.md %}).

+If your organisation is part of NHS England, you must agree to our [memorandum of understanding and payment terms]({% link pages/pricing-and-commercial/memorandum-of-understanding-and-payment-terms.md %}).

 ## Text messages (SMS)

 It costs 2.4 pence (plus VAT) for every text message you send.

 {% include components/action-link.html
     url='/pricing-and-commercial/text-messages'
-    text='More about text message pricing'
+    text='Learn more about text message pricing'
 %}

 ## Letters

-It costs 76 pence plus VAT to send a letter using NHS Notify's standard postage.
+It costs 64 pence to send a letter with one double-sided sheet of paper using NHS Notify's standard postage.

 {% include components/action-link.html
     url='/pricing-and-commercial/letters'